Gund4422/Valkyrie/README.md

 ## Features

-There are currently over 50 modules included in Hydrogen,
+There are currently over 50 modules included in Valkyrie,
-including a fully customizable Ingame GUI, aswell as various
-render, combat and utility focused modules.
+including a fully customizable Ingame GUI, aswell as various render, combat and utility focused modules. and also, 2 more modules from Valkyrie: NoFall, and OmniSprint (OmniSprint requires nothing, it just packet bursts sprint packets)

 Go ahead and try them out!

 ## USER INSTALLATION

-Before you install Hydrogen, make sure to have installed Minecraft Forge for Minecraft 1.8.9.
+Before you install Valkyrie, make sure to have installed Minecraft Forge for Minecraft 1.8.9.

-### Automatic Installation:

-1. Download the [Installer] ([src code])
-2. Select your version.
-3. Enjoy the ride.

 ### Manual Installation:

-1. Download the latest [release] of Hydrogen.
+1. Download the latest [release] of Valkyrie from the actions tab.
 2. Drag and Drop ``hydrogen-x.x.x.jar`` into your directory for Forge mods (Win-Default: ``%appdata%/.minecraft/mods``).
 3. Select your launcher profile with the respective Forge version.
 4. Enjoy the ride.